All About Parliament

-House of Lords: Has there been any significant reforms?
+Have there been any significant UK House of Lords reforms?

 - It set up a Royal Commission under Lord Wakeham to look at proposals for a replacement Upper House.
 The Wakeham report proposed a House that was between 10% and 40% elected but retained a large number of appointed members chosen for their expertise.
 Despite this and other proposals the second stage of reform has never happened.
 The only part of the Wakeham Report that was implemented was the creation of an independent Appointments Commission that would vet proposals for new appointed members to check that they were suitable.

-A series of proposals for reform have been made:-
+A series of proposals for reform were made during this time.

 - The Wakeham Royal Commission in 2000 proposed a House of about 550 with 10% to 40% elected and the rest appointed.
 There should be regional representation and it should reflect the range of social groups in the UK

 - The Government produced a White Paper in 2001 proposing a House of up to 600 with 120 elected on a regional basis.
 It should be able to require the Commons to reconsider proposals but not to overrule them

 - In 2003 the Commons voted on 7 options for the proportion elected from 0% to 100% and also whether there needed to be an Upper House at all.
 All were rejected.
 172 MPs, mostly Labour, voted for complete abolition and by voting against any other proposal prevented anything from passing

 - Tony Blair was in favour of a completely appointed House and this was now the Government proposal but many Labour MPs wanted elected members and so no progress was possible